Analytics for city governments

 New Orleans is using ArcGIS to “create risk maps based on analytics to help identify baseline larval habitats and to streamline sampling after the city intervenes with a population.”
 This type of project shows how open-source data can enhance transparency and citizen experience.

 The report concludes with a list of suggested policies that can lay the foundation for government data analytics.
-The list includes tangibles “open data policy roadmaps” and data literacy programs for government workers, but the more difficult suggestions require a cultural change that facilitates “data-driven insights” and links “civic engagement with city analytics.”
+The list includes tangible “open data policy roadmaps” and data literacy programs for government workers, but the more difficult suggestions require a cultural change that facilitates “data-driven insights” and links “civic engagement with city analytics.”

 Read the full report here.